What Is Astronomy? Understanding the Study of Space and the Universe

 A Brief History of Astronomy

-Astronomy is divided into several branches, each focusing on different aspects of the universe.
+Astronomy includes several major branches, each focused on a different part of the universe.

 Observational Astronomy

-This branch involves collecting data using telescopes and instruments.
-It includes:
+Observational astronomy focuses on collecting data from space using telescopes and instruments.

 Theoretical Astronomy